pandabytelabs/traeky/README.md

     - `TRAEKY_ALLOWED_HOSTS=example.net,example.com`
     - `TRAEKY_ALLOWED_HOSTS=all` (or `true` / `*`) to allow all hosts

-Example with cloud connect disabled and a custom profile PIN salt:
+Example with online features disabled and a custom profile PIN salt:

 ```bash
 docker run --rm \